NIHON KOHDEN Life Scope Patient Monitors Struggling The Disruptive Digital Revolution

 So far, time-sharing of connector sockets is only done by NIHON KOHDEN and not repeated by any other leading manufacturers of patient monitors for obvious reasons.

-The connector sockets that were being time-shared are known as MULTI Sockets and colored yellow.
-The yellow MULTI sockets must be used in conjunction with coded measurement cables known as Smart Cables, and the plug of a Smart Cable has the same color as the MULTI sockets.
-The Smart Cables are each marked with a digital hexadecimal code to identify the purpose of the measurement cable.
+The connector sockets that were being time-shared are known as MULTI-parameter Sockets (or MULTI sockets) and colored yellow.
+The yellow MULTI-parameter sockets must be used in conjunction with coded measurement cables known as Smart Cables, and the plug of a Smart Cable has the same color as the MULTI sockets.
+The Smart Cables are each marked with a digital hexadecimal code to identify the type of hardware needed by the measurement cable; the code is also known as parameter code.

 Overview